Algorithmic constructions of relative train track maps and CTs: Relative train track maps in the general case

-A {\em direction} at a point $x \in G$ is a germ of finite paths with initial vertex $x$.
+A {\em direction} at a point $x \in G$ is a germ of non-trivial finite paths with initial vertex $x$.
 If $x$ is not a vertex then there are two directions at $x$.
 Otherwise there is one direction for each oriented edge based at $x$ and we identify the direction with the oriented edge.
 A homotopy equivalence $\fG$ induces a map $Df$ from directions at $x$ to directions at $f(x)$.
-A {\em turn} at $x$ is an unordered pair $(d_1,d_2)$ of directions based at $x$; it is {\it degenerate} if $d_1 = d_2$ and {\em non-degenerate} otherwise.
+A {\em turn} at $x$ is an unordered pair $(d_1,d_2)$ of directions based at $x$; it is {\it degenerate} if $d_1 = d_2$ and {\em non-degenerate} otherwise. $Df$ induces a map on turns that we also denote by $Df$.
 A turn is {\em illegal} if its image under some iterate of $Df$ is degenerate and is {\em legal} otherwise.
 If $\sigma =\ldots E_i E_{i+1}\ldots$ and if each turn $(\bar E_i,E_{i+1})$ is legal then {\em $\sigma$ is legal}.
 Here $\bar E_i$ denotes $E_i$ with the opposite orientation.
 We sometimes also use the exponent -1 to indicate the inverse of a path.
 If $\sigma$ has height $r$ then $\sigma$ is {\em $r$-legal} if each turn $(\bar E_i,E_{i+1})$ for which both $E_i$ and $E_{i+1}$ are edges in $H_r$ is legal.